Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 There are two ways to update the complication data.

-1. Watchface can request to update complication data to complication provider application.
+1. Watch Face can request to update complication data to complication provider application.
 The complication provider application receives the request and update the complication data.
 Then, the complication update callback is called in watchface.

     ![Complication](media/complication_1.png)